-- If and only if you have given verbal notification on water to the referee of your race, a signed written form of the protest must follow within hour of your reaching land stating the problem and remedy sought.
-There is a \$25 protest fee. - 2.
-Jury will accept, reject, order a new race, or order a change in the finish order.
+- If and only if you have given verbal notification on water to the referee of your race, a signed written form of the protest must follow usually within hour of your reaching land stating the problem and remedy sought - 2.
+Method and place of delivery; payment of fee - 3.
+Actions of jury, accept, reject, order a new race, or order a change in the finish order.